Towards a Science of Scaling Agent Systems: Experiments Results

 The complete functional form is:

-where all predictors are standardized ($\mu=0$, $\sigma=1$) for interpretability.
-Log transformations are applied to right-skewed variables spanning multiple orders of magnitude ($O\%$: 0--515\%; $T$: 4--16; $n_a$: 1--4; $A_e$: 1.0--17.2) to satisfy linearity assumptions.
-The $A_e \times T$ interaction retains $A_e$ without additional log transformation because $\log(1+A_e)$ already appears as a main effect; including $\log(1+A_e) \times T$ would introduce near-collinearity (VIF $> 8$).
-Sensitivity analysis confirms qualitatively identical results under alternative specifications ($\Delta R^2_{\text{CV}} < 0.01$).
-We validate model complexity through five-fold cross-validation with experiment-level holdout, which yields $R^2_{\text{CV}} = 0.524$ ($\pm 0.033$ SD), mean absolute error MAE $= 0.089$ ($\pm 0.011$), and root mean squared error RMSE $= 0.112$ ($\pm 0.014$).
-The modest gap between training and cross-validated $R^2$ ($\Delta R^2 = 0.076$), combined with stable coefficient estimates across folds (coefficient of variation $< 18\%$ for all $|\hat{\beta}| > 0.05$), indicates that the 20 parameters are justified by predictive power rather than overfitting.
-This model substantially outperforms simpler alternatives using only architectural labels ($R^2_{\text{CV}} = 0.43$) or intelligence alone ($R^2_{\text{CV}} = 0.28$), as shown in Table~\ref{tab:model_comparison}.
-Critically, this equation contains \textit{no dataset-specific parameters}, enabling prediction on unseen task domains.
-Bootstrap resampling ($n=1{,}000$ iterations) confirms coefficient stability (mean bootstrap SE $< 0.015$ for all $|\hat{\beta}| > 0.1$), and residual diagnostics satisfy normality (Shapiro--Wilk $p=0.412$) and homoscedasticity (Breusch--Pagan $p=0.298$), with residual standard error $\hat{\sigma} = 0.118$.
-We evaluated regularized alternatives: Lasso (10-fold CV for $\lambda$ selection) retained 16 of 20 predictors with $R^2_{\text{CV}} = 0.506$; Ridge achieved $R^2_{\text{CV}} = 0.509$.
-Given minimal improvement and the interpretability benefits of the full model, we retain the unregularized specification.
+where all predictors are standardized ($\mu=0$, $\sigma=1$) after transformation.
+Log transformations are applied to right-skewed variables spanning multiple orders of magnitude ($O\%$: 0--515\%; $T$: 2--16; $n_a$: 1--4; $A_e^{\text{trace}}$: 1.0--17.2) to improve approximate linearity and reduce skewness.
+The $A_e^{\text{trace}} \times T$ interaction retains $A_e^{\text{trace}}$ without additional log transformation because $\log(1+A_e^{\text{trace}})$ already appears as a main effect; including $\log(1+A_e^{\text{trace}}) \times T$ would introduce near-collinearity (VIF $> 8$, indicating substantial multicollinearity).
+Sensitivity analysis confirms qualitatively consistent results under alternative specifications ($\Delta R^2_{\text{CV}} < 0.01$).
+We validate model complexity through five-fold cross-validation with experiment-level holdout (splitting at the configuration level).
+Using the Intelligence Index as the capability metric, the model achieves $R^2_{\text{train}} = 0.463$, $R^2_{\text{CV}} = 0.373$ ($\pm 0.170$ SD).
+Replacing the Intelligence Index with the task-grounded Agentic Capability Index (ACI), defined as each model's mean single-agent performance across all six benchmarks (correlation with Intelligence Index: $r=0.45$), improves model fit to $R^2_{\text{train}} = 0.481$, $R^2_{\text{CV}} = 0.413$ ($\pm 0.130$ SD), AIC $= -244.8$, with no reversals in statistical significance across predictors (Table~\ref{tab:s3_aci}).
+We report the Intelligence Index specification in Table~\ref{tab:scaling_coefficients} for comparability with prior work and because ACI requires running the benchmarks, but recommend ACI as the primary capability metric.
+The model consistently outperforms simpler alternatives using only architectural labels or intelligence alone, as shown in Table~\ref{tab:model_comparison}.
+This equation contains \textit{no dataset-specific parameters} or \textit{dataset-dependent tuning}, enabling prediction on unseen task domains.